5 Mexican Dog Breeds: An Overview (With Pictures)

 This breed is a mixture of the American Pitbull and the American Staffordshire terrier (to name a few) that were crossbred in the 1970s in Mexico.
 Chamuco in Spanish means “devil,” which alludes to their temperament.
 Unfortunately, they are often bred in secret and used as fighting dogs.
 However, they can be fiercely loyal and protective of their human family.

 Due to their aggression, they need proper socialization from a young age in order to be a good family pet.
 They have a playful side and make excellent watchdogs.
-They are a medium-size dog, weighing 40 pounds and being 14 inches tall.
+They are medium-sized dogs, weighing 40 pounds and being 14 inches tall.

 Fun fact: They were developed by crossbreeding more than seven different breeds.